15 Best Cable Machine Leg Exercises (With Workout Routine)

 Tips

-• Be sure to keep your low back in its natural arch and your upper body upright throughout the whole movement.
+• Be sure to keep your lower back in its natural arch and your upper body upright throughout the movement.

 9. Cable Standing Leg Curl

-The cable standing leg curl is useful when you don’t have access to a leg curl machine.
+The cable standing leg curl is useful when you can’t access a leg curl machine.

-It is one of the best isolation exercises to build mass and strength in the hamstring muscles.
-It is usually performed for moderate to high reps, at least 8-12 reps per set, as part of lower-body training.
+It is one of the best isolation exercises for building mass and strength in the hamstring muscles.
+As part of lower-body training, it is usually performed for moderate to high reps, at least 8–12 reps per set.

 Cable Standing Leg Curl